khannotations/marketplace/README.md

 #### Running the Code

 The Yale Projects Board runs on Ruby on Rails, with the front-end powered by Angular.js.
-It users CAS for login-management.
+It uses CAS for login-management.
 To run the code, first `clone` the repo and `bundle install`.
-To work with the Paperclip gem, you'll also need ImageMagick and GhostScript (`brew install imagemagick` and `brew install gs` on Mac).
+To work with the Paperclip gem, you'll also need ImageMagick and GhostScript on your computer: `brew install imagemagick` and `brew install gs` on Mac with [Homebrew](http://brew.sh).

-You'll also need to create a file `config/credentials.yml`.
+Then you need to create the file `config/credentials.yml`.
 This file contains private information (like your netid and password) that allows the site to communicate with Yale's directory.
 It should look like the following, with your own credentials:

     cas_username: "eli123"
     cas_password: "mysecretpassword"